 God often moves us well beyond our comfort zone to help others.
 Serving does not come at convenient times or easy ways.
 We are often faced with opportunities that involve us moving past what feels safe or convenient.
 Outside our comfort zone we discover God’s strength to help us do what seems beyond our capabilities.
 Consider how God may be challenging you to go outside of your comfort zone and stretching you to develop new muscles of service.

 Involve your family in choosing ministry causes that you can sponsor and become a part of living out God’s kingdom.
 Giving offers opportunities to have a role in caring for needs.
 Create a fund that you can use to bless others as ministry needs come to your attention.

-2 Timothy 1:7 says that, “God gave us a spirit not of fear but of power and love and self-control.”
+Fear holds us back and keeps us from giving of ourselves, but God does not want us to be afraid , “God gave us a spirit not of fear but of power and love and self-control” (2 Timothy 1:7).
 Don’t let fear limit you from reaching out into the lives of others, but choose to boldly follow God’s heart to care for his hurting people.